ProxyMesh is a subscription service that accepts two payment options:

 After you're signed up, payments should go smoothly.
 If you have any issues with subscription payments via PayPal, please review the steps in Setup for Subscription Payments via PayPal.

-Please Note: Once pre-approval is set up, it cannot be disabled in favor of manual payments.
-Pre-approval is required to maintain an active account with ProxyMesh.
+Please Note: Once pre-approval is set up, auto-renewal cannot be disabled in favor of manual payments.
+Auto-renewal is required to maintain an active account with ProxyMesh.

 Changing Your Method of Automatic Payment